arangodb/docs/3.8/arangosearch-case-sensitivity-and-diacritics.md

 description: You can normalize values for case-insensitive matching and to ignore diacritics, also in combination with other search techniques
 title: Case-insensitive Search ArangoSearch Examples
 ---
-## Case-insensitive Search with ArangoSearch
+# Case-insensitive Search with ArangoSearch

 {{ page.description }}
 {:class="lead"}

+## Normalizing a Single Token

 **Dataset:** [IMDB movie dataset](arangosearch-example-datasets.html#imdb-movie-dataset)